MirjamC/xml-workshop/_sources/5_example_BS.md

         print(title)
 ```

 You can also search the content from XML elements, searching the content for a match.
-For example, if we want to print all title that contain the word 'XML',
+For example, if we want to print all titles that contain the word 'XML',
 we can use the following code:

 ```{code-cell}